rajendharbanoth8-byte/rajendharbanoth8-byte/README.md

 I am continuously exploring new techniques in analytics and visualization while strengthening my problem-solving and analytical thinking skills.
 My goal is to build impactful solutions that help organizations make smarter business decisions through data.

-Let's connect and explore the world of data together! 📊✨
+Let's connect and explore the world of data together!

----

-##  What I'm Working On

-*  Enhancing my Data Analytics and Business Intelligence skills
-*  Building end-to-end data analysis projects using Python
-*  Creating interactive dashboards with Power BI
-*  Strengthening SQL skills for advanced data querying
-*  Practicing Exploratory Data Analysis (EDA) on real-world datasets
-*  Learning techniques to derive actionable business insights from data

----

 ##  Areas of Interest